Christo-lk/Christo-lk/README.md

   This was my final project that I built with 3 of my classmates in the final week of Enspiral Dev Academy's software development bootcamp.
   The goal of the website was to build a platform where developers could showcase their portfolios in a sleek and user friendly website, whist also aiding employers in finding the right developer for the job they need done.
   My role within this project was UI/UX lead.
-I designed the user interface and styling of the website to be sleek, and modern, with minimal colours using TailwindCss.
+I designed the user interface and styling of the website to be sleek and modern, with minimal colours using TailwindCss.

 - Db Audio Player:

   https://github.com/Christo-lk/DbAudioPlayer

   This is a fun side Project where I am building an Audio Player using React and TailwindCss for the front end, Redux to manage application state, and Sqlite3 to store the songs   and metadata.
 I am using Webpack as a bundler and Express paired with Superagent to run my local server and make API calls.
+  I'm pushing myself into new design territory with this project and trying to design it with a brutalist influence and strong focus on typography.
   I am using this project as a workout to practise the tech that I know as well as pushing myself to implement more advanced functionality I have yet to learn.

 - The Breakfast Club